 The Complete Guide to Pricing Your Services in 2026

-Most small business owners set their prices once — usually too low — and never revisit them.
+Most small business owners set their prices once (usually too low) and never revisit them.
 Then they wonder why they're working 60 hours a week and barely breaking even.
 If you haven't rethought your pricing strategy in the last 12 months, you're almost certainly leaving money on the table.

 Cost-Plus vs. Value-Based Pricing

-Cost-plus pricing is straightforward: add up your costs (labor, materials, overhead), then tack on a profit margin.
-If a project costs you $1,000 to deliver and you want a 30% margin, you charge $1,430.
+Cost-plus pricing is straightforward: add up your costs (labor, materials, overhead), then add a markup.
+If a project costs you $1,000 to deliver and you want a 30% markup, you charge $1,300.
 It's safe, predictable, and a fine starting point.
+(Note: a 30% *margin* is different.
+That would mean you charge $1,000 / 0.70 = $1,429, because the $1,000 cost represents 70% of the sale price.)

 Value-based pricing is harder but more profitable.
 Instead of pricing based on what it costs you, you price based on what it's worth to the client.
-A website redesign that takes you 20 hours might cost you $2,000 in labor — but if it generates $50,000 in new revenue for the client, a $10,000 price tag is entirely reasonable.
+A website redesign that takes you 20 hours might cost you $2,000 in labor, but if it generates $50,000 in new revenue for the client, a $10,000 price tag is entirely reasonable.

 How to Research Competitor Pricing